objektwerks/scala/README.md

 -----------
 > The following list details commonplace items found in productive Scala shops.

-1. **Git:** Establish a Github ( https://github.com/features ) or Gitlab ( https://about.gitlab.com ) account.
+1. **Git:** Git is the default version control software in the world.
+Popular providers include: Github ( https://github.com/features ) and Gitlab ( https://about.gitlab.com ).
 Both Github and Gitlab can be installed on an internal network.
 2. **IDE:** Commonly used IDEs include: Jetbrains Intellij IDEA ( https://www.jetbrains.com/idea/ ) and
 VS Code ( https://code.visualstudio.com ) with Metals ( https://scalameta.org/metals/ ).
 3. **SBT:** The Scala Build Tool ( https://www.scala-sbt.org/1.x/docs/index.html ) is a build and dependency